raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 --- /collapse ---

-To do an exhaustive search of all rotor slip ring settings, we will need to run a lot of jobs on OctaPi using `Dispy`, which you installed when you built the OctaPi.
-The OctaPi code using `Dispy` is very similar to the code we created for a standalone processor.
+To do an exhaustive search of all rotor slip ring settings, we will need to run a lot of jobs on OctaPi using Dispy, which you installed when you built the OctaPi.
+The OctaPi code using Dispy is very similar to the code we created for a standalone processor.

 The demand on the OctaPi client machine for memory will be quite large, so we will need to run the program one ring setting at a time.